-Waste Reduction: Why Reducing Plastic Garbage May Save The Planet!
+Waste Reduction Services 🌏 – Why Reducing Plastic Garbage May Save The Planet!

-If you read the title to this blog – you may even think it is a bit over the top.
-You may be thinking – waste reduction – sure – you are self serving by trying to sell bins of course!
+Waste Reduction Services 🌏: If you read the title to this blog, you may even think it is a bit over the top.
+You may even be thinking, “waste reduction – yeah, sure”.
+You are self-serving by trying to sell bins, of course!

 We are turning our wonderful planet into plastic and we need to get serious about waste reduction!

 In Australia, we are increasingly urban dwellers.
 Our dear friends at the CIA tell us it is almost 90% now.

 As a society, we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.

 Our only real contact with ocean life is on our plates, at the beach or on a tv doco.
 The alarming thing is that, as we give huge attention to global warming (of course, a valid topic), the much more pressing issue of plastic pollution is really getting out of control.

 We have blogged on the topic lots recently.
 To be honest, I find that all I am talking about these days is plastic pollution, recycling plastic and trying to have plastic waste reduction.

 How bad is the problem?